ltrzesniewski/RazorBlade/README.md

 Compile Razor templates at build-time without a dependency on ASP.NET.

-:warning: **This is a work-in-progress.** The API is unstable and will probably change in the future.
+:warning: **This is a work-in-progress.** The API is unstable and could change in the future.
 More features will be added over time.

 ## Usage